-The BIA purchases certain services from companies by the Board of Directors' members and company executives in the normal course of business at commercial rates.
-In addition, the BIA is related to all entities under control of the City of Ottawa.
-As at December 31, 2018, nil [2017 - nil] is included in accounts payable and accrued liabilities.
+The BIA purchases certain services from companies controlled by the Board of Directors' members and company executives in the normal course of business at commercial rates.
+In 2018, the following material related party transactions occurred with companies associated with members of the Board of Directors.